lkagami/ligro/README.md

                Manuscript to be submitted.

-               For install type sudo python LiGRO_Install.py and choose yes for all install packeges confirmation into linux terminal.
+               For install type sudo python LiGRO_Install.py and choose yes for all install packege confirmation into linux terminal.
                You need to download the ambertools installation package (http://ambermd.org/AmberTools16-get.html) if it has not already been installed.